When Is the Best Time

 1 From Harris Wash (Southern Route) Google Maps

 It is an almost 11-mile drive on Hole in the Rock Road until Harris Wash to the left.
 It is another 6 miles from here on a narrow, sandy road to the trailhead.
-This hike is roughly 9 mi/ 15 km long, longer than the one we’d chosen.
+This hike is roughly 9 mi/ 15 km long, longer than our chosen one.
 Honestly, this track is a bit boring just walking through a bushy plane field in the sand.

 2 From Spencer Flat Road (Northern Route) Trailhead Google Maps

-A shorter hike is coming from the north from Scenic Road 12 to Spencer Flat Road to the right.
+A shorter hike to Cosmic Ashtray is coming from the north from Scenic Road 12 to Spencer Flat Road to the right.
 Continue on this gravel road for 9.5 miles until the dirt road forks.

 First, you walk on a sandy path, and it looks like it always goes straight forward, but you have to turn right, going downhill direction southeast.